galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 Scheduling by custom ranking functions
 --------------------------------------
 The default rank function sorts destinations by scoring how well the tags match the job's requirements.
-Since this may often be too simplistic, the rank function can be overridden by specifying a custom rank clause.
+As this may often be too simplistic, the rank function can be overridden by specifying a custom rank clause.
 The rank clause can contain an arbitrary code block, which can do the desired sorting, for example by determining destination load by querying the job manager, influx statistics etc.
 The final statement in the rank clause must be the list of sorted destinations.